 When worn together or apart, blush and lipstick enhance your complexion and give you a flushed, just-gotten-out-of-the-gym glow.

 Trying to match and harmonize the colour of your blush with your lipstick, on the other hand, may be tricky.
 However, here’s a fascinating fact: your new favourite blush might be hidden in your favourite lipstick.

 You’re not only creating a monochromatic makeup look that’s very attractive when you use your lipstick as a blush, but you’re also conserving and maximizing space in your cosmetic pouch.

 When using your lipstick as a blush, the most important thing to remember is to select a consistency that goes on smooth and creamy so you can blend it out with your fingertips.

 Anything too glossy might appear oily and artificial on the skin, while too matte can appear uneven and chalky.

 Why lipstick can be used as blush

 Using lipstick as a cream blush is arguably the most well-known usage for the product outside of the lips.
-For decades, this procedure has been regarded as a terrific quick fix for adding color to your face.
+For decades, this procedure has been regarded as a terrific quick fix for adding colour to your face.

 You may quickly sweep a few thin lines across your cheeks and mix with your fingertips for a softer, more satiny-finished tone.
-Swipe some of the colors on the back of your hand, warm it up with your fingertips, and softly pat over your cheekbones for more matte tones that are a bit more difficult to combine.
+Swipe some of the colours on the back of your hand, warm it up with your fingertips, and softly pat over your cheekbones for more matte tones that are a bit more difficult to combine.